 Instructor: Lauren Andrews

-The following supplies can either be purchased locally at Mo’s Art Supply or online through Amazon (links provided).
+The following supplies can either be purchased locally at Mo’s Art Supply or online through the provided Amazon links.
 Most of these supplies are not available through the Academy in-house supply store.

 - Warm red (e.g. Cadmium Red, Vermilion)

 - Warm yellow (e.g. Cadmium Yellow, Deep Yellow)

 - Warm blue (e.g. Ultramarine Blue, Cerulean Blue)